-A consortium of MARIN, Deltares, Witteveen + Bos, Vuyk Engineering and TNO has set up a Joint Industry Project to investigate the critical aspects in the transportation, installation and project logistics of gravity-based support structures for offshore wind turbines.
+A consortium of MARIN, Deltares, Witteveen + Bos, Vuyk Engineering and TNO has finished a Joint Industry Project that investigated the critical aspects in the transportation, installation and project logistics of gravity-based support structures for offshore wind turbines.
 Gravity-based support structures (GBS) are heavy structures (often concrete) that are sunk and placed onto the seabed to provide support for offshore wind turbines.
-A group of ten leading industry partners, comprising civil contractors, wind farm developers and foundation designers have joined the project.
+A group of ten leading industry partners, comprising civil contractors, wind farm developers and foundation designers did join the project.

 Insight in operational limits

-Current GBS foundations have mostly been installed in calm seas.
-The increasing size of future offshore wind farms requires longer spells of favourable weather conditions for the installation of GBS systems.
+GBS foundations have mostly been installed in calm seas.
+The increasing size of future offshore wind farms requires longer periods of favourable weather conditions for the installation of GBS systems.
 In this project, transportation to the wind farm site and installation is simulated and tested at the wave tanks of MARIN and Deltares for more stringent conditions.
-This will lead to more insights in the operational weather limits for transport and installation of the foundations.
-The findings and suggestions will be bundled in a handbook for industry.
+This has gained more insights in the operational weather limits for transport and installation of the foundations.
+The findings and suggestions have been bundled in a handbook for industry.

 Impact on costs

-The role of TNO in the project is assessing the impact of the different transport strategies on the costs of energy.
-TNO developed an offshore installation planning tool ‘ECN Install’ to calculate and improve the installation of the large offshore wind farms.
-TNO will extend the modelling capabilities of this tool to include analyses on GBS, including the onshore logistics like manufacturing and loadout.
+In the project, TNO assessed the impact of the different transport strategies on the costs of energy.
+TNO developed an offshore installation planning tool to calculate and improve the installation of the large offshore wind farms.
+This software is made available through the dedicated website.
+TNO included analyses capabilities on GBS foundations to the modelling capabilities of this tool, including the onshore logistics like manufacturing and loadout.

 More information about installations of offshore wind farms?